Multiple victims burned after explosion at metal manufacturing plant in Bedford, Ohio

 By Chris King • 20 February 2023 • 21:40

-Multiple victims burned after explosion at metal manufacturing plant in Bedford, Ohio
+'Mass Casualty Incident' declared after major explosion at metal manufacturing plant in Bedford, Ohio

-Multiple victims are believed to have suffered burns after an explosion at a metal manufacturing plant in Bedford, Ohio, this afternoon, Monday, February 20.
+Multiple victims are reported to have suffered burns after an explosion at a metal manufacturing plant in Bedford, Ohio, this afternoon, Monday, February 20.
+The incident has been declared a ‘Mass Casualty Incident’.

-A large deployment of emergency services is said to be underway to tackle the massive blaze, as reported by Intel Point Alert.
+A large deployment of emergency services is said to be underway to tackle the massive blaze, as reported by @rawsalerts.
 The cause of the blast is unknown at this time.

 One online news site quoted a local television channel as reporting: “Following an unknown incident, crews were sent to the 22500 block on Alexander Road around 2:30 p.m. where I. Schumann & Co., which produces copper alloys, is located”.

-Note: 🚨#UPDATE: The Metal Fabrication plant is Schumann & Co. metal and paint plant they are producers of ‘high-quality ingots and pellets they work with multiple different AlloysFirefighters have the fire under control with all people are accounted for with 12 people being severely… https://t.co/rG69SQZsnK pic.twitter.com/R7VzKzTKzM 🚨#UPDATE: The Metal Fabrication plant is Schumann & Co. metal and paint plant they are producers of ‘high-quality ingots and pellets they work with multiple different AlloysFirefighters have the fire under control with all people are accounted for with 12 people being severely… https://t.co/rG69SQZsnK pic.twitter.com/R7VzKzTKzM